HactarCE/Yalbi/phonology.md

 * **dz**/**dj** (+ approximant)
 * **pf**/**bv** (+ approximant)

-Alternatively, if the syllable is not word-initial and is preceded by an empty coda, a syllable nucleus may be empty.
+Alternatively, if the syllable is not word-initial and is preceded by an empty coda, a syllable onset may be empty.

-These rules permit a total of **147** syllable onsets (not including the empty onset).
+These rules permit a total of **93** syllable onsets (not including the empty onset).

 ### Syllable Nucleus